Satellite-borne $\gamma$-ray astrophysics from coherent interactions in oriented crystals: Conclusions

-The use of oriented crystals would also open up the possibility of measuring a $\gamma$-ray source polarization fraction at the few-GeV scale, thanks to the dependence of the pair production cross-section on the $\gamma$-ray polarization, inside an oriented crystal.
-We demonstrated the feasibility of measuring a 35\% polarization fraction at the $3\sigma$ confidence level for a Vela-like source observed over the course of a few months.
+The use of oriented crystals would also open up the possibility of measuring a $\gamma$-ray source polarization fraction at the few-gigaelectronvolt scale, thanks to the dependence of the pair production cross section on the $\gamma$-ray polarization, inside an oriented crystal.
+We demonstrated the feasibility of measuring a 35\% polarization fraction at the $3\sigma$ confidence level for a Vela pulsar-like source observed over the course of a few months.
 More complex and optimized layout could reduce the minimum detectable polarization fraction and/or the observation time.
 This will represent a real breakthrough in the field of $\gamma$-ray astrophysics, granting the possibility for substantial advances in the understanding of high-energy phenomena.
-At the present time, no other detection technique allows such a measurement, which would indeed be fundamental to confirm the nature of the Galactic Center $\gamma$-ray excess and the emission processes occurring inside astrophysical accelerators such as GRBs or Super-Nova Remnants.
+At the present time, no other detection technique allows such a measurement, which would indeed be fundamental to confirm the nature of the Galactic Center $\gamma$-ray excess and the emission processes occurring inside astrophysical accelerators such as GRBs or supernova remnants.